medined/perl-5-by-example/perl_5_by_example/special-variables.md

 <P>Environment variables can be useful if you want a quick way to pass
 information between a parent and a child process.
 The parent can set the variables, and the child can read it.

-<H2><A name=Summary>Summary</A></H2>This chapter gathered into one location all
+## Summary

-the special variables used by Perl.
+This chapter gathered into one location all the special variables used by Perl.
 Most of the variables have already been discussed in previous chapters, and a few will be discussed in later chapters.
 <P>Table 12.1 was organized to follow the <TT>PERLVAR.htm</TT> document that
 comes in the Perl distribution, so if you aren't familiar with a variable used